-Cutting calories is one of the ways that people commonly lose weight.
-Sustainable calorie reduction eating plans can call for trimming as much as a quarter of your daily calories while still meeting your recommended daily nutritional needs.
-While this may sound like a lot, there are strategies to help you achieve these goals without feeling deprived or risking malnourishment.
+People often lose weight by cutting calories.
+A sustainable calorie reduction plan can help you reduce as much as 25% of your daily calories while still meeting your daily nutritional needs.
+This may seem like a lot, but there are ways to achieve your goals without feeling deprived or prone to malnourishment.

 Set Weight Loss Goals

 You need to ensure that you are still getting enough calories to lose weight.

 A good rule of thumb is to aim to lose 1 pound per week.
 To do this, subtract 500 from the daily calories needed to maintain your weight.
 This works because 1 pound of body fat is equivalent to approximately 3,500 calories.

 Calorie counting isn’t a science.
 Weight loss is not possible by reducing 500 calories daily.
 Many factors play a part in weight loss and calorie intake.
 As a guideline, reduce your daily calorie intake by 500 calories per day.
 Adjust as necessary.

 A passive or moderately active woman needs approximately 1,800 to 2000 calories each day to maintain her current weight.
 A busy man would need 2,400 to 2,600 calories daily.

 This would reduce your daily intake to approximately 1,500 calories per person if you’re female and 1,900 calories if you’re male.
 Of course, you won’t have much room for extra toppings, snacks, or treats in either case, so planning is essential.